 Fix 3: Disable unnecessary startup items

 Excessive startup programs and services can dramatically slow your laptop down.
-Some of the startup items may have been running in the background.
-So, you may find that even you’re not using resource-hungry programs, your laptop can be slow.
+You may find that even you’re not using resource-hungry programs, your laptop can be really slow.
 Here’s how to look up the startup items and disable the ones you don’t need:

 - Right-click on your taskbar, then click Task Manager.